charlotearaneta/recruitment-screening-bot/README.md

 ## 🗺 Roadmap

-This roadmap outlines how the Recruitment Screening Bot will progress from a simple Python script into a fully functional HR-Tech automation tool.
+This roadmap outlines how the Recruitment Screening Bot will progress from a simple Python script into a fully functional HR Tech automation tool.

 Phase 1 — MVP